 The Proposed Project is located on the west side of the Peninsular Range approximately 3.36 miles southeast of the community of Alpine.
 The topography of the region is characterized by steep hills interspersed by narrow valleys and deep canyons with incised high gradient drainage corridors that are home to waterways and ephemeral streams.
+Other than the SVC location, most of the Proposed Project Area is located on or adjacent to slopes where the depositional context is not conducive to sediment accumulation.
 The Sweetwater River is approximately 0.7 mile northwest, Japatul Valley approximately 1.3 miles south, and Bell Bluff approximately 0.7 mile southwest.
 The vicinity is largely undeveloped, consisting of unpopulated open space, with the notable exception of the SDG&E Suncrest Substation and associated infrastructure.

-Nearly all of the Proposed Project Area is disturbed, most notably by recent improvements to Bell Bluff Truck Trail and the former Wilson Laydown Area, a temporary laydown yard area for construction associated with Sunrise Powerlink that is currently the site of biological habitat restoration andis proposed as the site for the SVC.
+Nearly all of the Proposed Project Area is disturbed, most notably by recent improvements to Bell Bluff Truck Trail and the former Wilson Laydown Area, a temporary laydown yard area for construction associated with Sunrise Powerlink that is currently the site of biological habitat restoration and is proposed as the site for the SVC.
 The segment of Bell Bluff Truck Trail located within the Proposed Project area was widened, graded, and paved during construction associated with the Sunrise Powerlink.
 Within the former Wilson Laydown Area, construction activities associated with site preparation included brush clearing and grading in 2011-2012; removed native vegetation was incorporated into the topsoil, and topsoil salvage to a depth of 6 inches (15.24 cm) was conducted (AECOM and RECON 2012).
 After the location was no longer used as a materials storage and laydown area in late 2012, restoration efforts included re-contouring the land and mechanically ripping the ground, resulting in substantial movement of sediments.
 The yard was ripped and cross-ripped to a depth of 18 to 24 inches (46 to 61 cm) prior to being re-contoured to the original topography, and the salvaged topsoil was then re-distributed over the site and seeded (SDG&E 2015).
 Biological habitat restoration efforts, including restoration maintenance activities, weed control, and monitoring, are currently ongoing (SDG&E 2015).